 * Please note: this excludes AFSCME, temporary students and staff, and all faculty.

 Nomination packets must include:

-- Completed nomination form in UMMS Competition Space, which requires a narrative (minimum 250 words) describing, in reasonable detail, the nominee's contributions related to the elected criteria described above
+- Completed nomination form in the Animal Care & Use Program's InfoReady Review website, which requires a narrative (minimum 250 words) describing, in reasonable detail, the nominee's contributions related to the selected criteria described above

 - At least one, but not more than three, letters of support detailing the specific contributions to excellence made by the nominee.
 Letters of support must not be more than a single-typed page in length

 - Deadline for nominations: February 28th, 2023

 Hadrian Kinnear, a student in the Medical Scientist Training Program, was named the recipient of the inaugural Excellence in Research Animal Care & Use Award in 2019.

 Working alongside Dr. Ariella Shikanov from the Biomedical Engineering Department, Hadrian studies the reproductive consequences of testosterone administration for female-to-male gender transition.

 He has also collaborated with experts in Obstetrics & Gynecology to turn a simple idea into a robust and well-refined animal model, which led to his nomination for this award.